qiskit-community/qiskit-metal/docs/faq.rst

    python -m pip install .\Fiona-1.8.19-cp38-cp38-win_amd64.whl python -m pip install -e .   (replace this line with the one you executed before the error)

-**Q: Why is my installation complaining about missing `geos_c.dll`?**
+**Q: Why is my installation complaining about missing ``geos_c.dll``?**

-**A:** Based on: `this <https://github.com/Toblerity/Shapely/pull/1108>`_, this is a known bug with the `shapely` package <1.8. that should be fixed with a more recent shapely package.
-Meanwhile, you can use the shapely package from conda by installing it as `conda install shapely` before installing `qiskit-metal`, which installs the missing file as a dependency.
+**A:** Based on: `this <https://github.com/Toblerity/Shapely/pull/1108>`_, this is a known bug with the ``shapely`` package <1.8. that should be fixed with a more recent shapely package.
+Meanwhile, you can use the shapely package from conda by installing it as ``conda install shapely`` before installing ``qiskit-metal``, which installs the missing file as a dependency.

+**Q: Why is "xcb" found but not loaded?**

+**A:** it has been observed for pip installation on fresh conda environments that this error might show up: ``Could not load the Qt platform plugin "xcb" in "" even though it was found.``

+Based on `this source <https://forum.qt.io/topic/93247/qt-qpa-plugin-could-not-load-the-qt-platform-plugin-xcb-in-even-though-it-was-found>`_ You might be able to resolve this error by installing the dependency with ``sudo apt-get install libxcb-xinerama0``
+An alternative might be to install an older version of python (and related dependencies)

 **Q: Why am I not able to start Jupyter Lab in the new environment?**